NeoGeographyToolkit/StereoPipeline/docs/tools/lronac2mosaic.rst

     Options to pass to spiceinit.
 Specify in quotes.

 -c, --crop <integer>
-    Process only this many first lines of the image.
+    Process only this many first lines of the images.

 -t, --threads
     Specify the number of threads to use.